- What procedures does Monticello have in place to minimize the spread of illness?

 Do I have to wear a face covering?
 What about when I’m outdoors?

-Beginning on April 21, guests are no longer required to wear facial coverings at Monticello.
+Guests are strongly encouraged but no longer required to wear facial coverings at Monticello.

 Can I take a guided tour?

 Yes, Monticello is offering two types of private, guided tours: The Private Behind-the-Scenes Tour and the Monticello Private Guide tour.
 The Private Behind the Scenes tour takes guests through the first floor of Monticello and up the narrow staircase to explore the private quarters on the second and third floors, including the iconic Dome Room.
 The Monticello Private Guide tour includes not only the portions of the house but the gardens and grounds as well.

 What outdoor offerings are available?